-Generally, you figure the deduction using the Student Loan Interest Deduction Worksheet in the Form 1040, Form 1040A, or Form 1040NR instructions.
-However, if you are filing Form 2555, Foreign Earned Income; Form 2555-EZ, Foreign Earned Income Exclusion; Form 4563, Exclusion of Income for Bona Fide Residents of American Samoa; or you are excluding income from sources within Puerto Rico, you must complete Worksheet 4-1.
+Generally, you figure the deduction using the Student Loan Interest Deduction Worksheet in the Form 1040 and 1040-SR, or Form 1040-NR, instructions.
+However, if you are filing Form 2555, Foreign Earned Income; Form 4563, Exclusion of Income for Bona Fide Residents of American Samoa; or you are excluding income from sources within Puerto Rico, you must complete Worksheet 4-1.